Training Positive Perfectionism

 - want to work in a group on their personal development

-- would like to change their perfectionism
+- want to change their perfectionist behavior

 - are prepared to make other choices

-- want to set themselves realistic goals
+- are willing to set themselves realistic goals

 This training provides the opportunity to reflect within a small group on perfectionism in your life.
 During the training, you will start to change your perfectionist behavior and develop your own perspective on Positive Perfectionism.